-This Homemade Healthy Pad Thai (Chicken and Shrimp) is the cure for your takeout cravings.
+This Homemade Pad Thai (Chicken and Shrimp) is the cure for your takeout cravings.
 You can use rice noodles, brown rice noodles, zucchini, or spaghetti squash.
 This recipe is gluten-free and has fewer calories, fat, and sugar than most versions.
 Feel free to load it up with your favorite veggies!

-Want to save this recipe in your inbox?
+Want to save this recipe for later?

 This post contains affiliate links.
 Please read my full disclosure here.